 - the smaller particles will have more surface area exposed, making it easier for the water to enter the coffee.

 If your shots taste really bland and bitter, you’ll want to extract less from your coffee.
 Again, the easiest way is to adjust your grind setting – this time you’ll make it coarser.
-Check out How To Dial In Your Espresso Grinder to learn more!
+Check out our All-Inclusive Guide to Dialing In to learn more!